Vanessa Hessler: Modeling

 In March 2006, she made her debut as a TV show host at the Festival di Sanremo with Claudia Cedro, Francesca Lancini, and Marta Cecchetto.

 Controversy

 Hessler was the face of the DSL brand "Alice" (a service of Telefónica Europe) in both Germany and France until late October 2011.
-Telefónica Europe decided to terminate her contract due to her personal connections to, and public support for, the deposed Gaddafi family stating that she had "failed to distance herself from her comments on the conflict in Libya."
+Telefónica Europe decided to terminate her contract due to her personal connections to, and public support for, the deposed Gaddafi family (she having been in a relationship with Mutassim Gaddafi, fourth son of Muammar Gaddafi) – stating that she had "failed to distance herself from her comments on the conflict in Libya."